ZxyGch/WAVEWATCH-III-INSTALL-TUTORIAL/README.md

-If you find this tutorial useful, please give it a star ⭐
+🥳 If you find this tutorial useful, please give me a star ⭐ 🥳

 I have another tool developed for WAVEWATCH III users: https://github.com/ZxyGch/WW3Tool